Carlosrincong/AWS-Solutions-Architect-Associate/RDS/README.md

 Supported RDBMSs:
 - Commercial: Oracle, SQL Server.
 With OS and database customization and access for: install patches, access to the underlying EC2 instance and so on.
 - Open source: MySQL, PostgreSQL, MariaDB
 - Cloud native: Aurora.
 With cluster volume for HA native and a Local Persistent storage.
 5x performance over MySQL and over 3x of PostgreSQL.
 Up to 15 read replicas with a shared storage volume.
 Replication is faster than MySQL.
 20% more expensive.
-Supports cross region replication. write endpoint, pointing to the master and read enpoint a load balancer pointing to all read replicas.
-Supports Aurora global databases.
+Supports cross region replication. write endpoint, pointing to the master and read enpoint a load balancer pointing to all read replicas which can autoscale.
+Supports Aurora global databases with up to 5 read replicas in other region.
+Aurora offers the option serveless for unpredictable workloads.
+Bebelfish for Aurora PostgrSQL.
+Automated backups by default witn point-in-time recovery.
+Aurora database cloning is faster than snapshot and restore the cluster.

 Security
 - DB instance must be in a private subnet group.
 So they don’t have a route to the internet gateway.